DaemonForge/Dayz-HeroesAndBandits/README.md

-            "X": 11250,  // This is the X coordinate for the zone "Z": 4300,  // This is the Z coordinate for the zone "KillRadius": 50, // This is the radius at which the zone will kill players who enter it "MinHumanity": -1000, // This is the Minimum humanity the player is allowed to have to enter the zone "MaxHumanity": 1000, // This is the Maximum humanity the player is allowed to have to enter the zone "WarningRadius": 75, // This is the radius at which players will be warned they are approaching the zone "ShowWarningMsg": 1, // DOES NOTHING CURRENTLY
+            "X": 11250,  // This is the X coordinate for the zone "Z": 4300,  // This is the Z coordinate for the zone "KillRadius": 50, // This is the radius at which the zone will kill players who enter it "MinHumanity": -1000, // This is the Minimum humanity the player is allowed to have to enter the zone (-1 will set to no minimum)
+            "MaxHumanity": 1000, // This is the Maximum humanity the player is allowed to have to enter the zone (-1 will set to no maximum)
+            "WarningRadius": 75, // This is the radius at which players will be warned they are approaching the zone "ShowWarningMsg": 1, // DOES NOTHING CURRENTLY
             "WarningMessage": "!!Warning!! you are about to enter Default Zone if you continue you will be shot!", // The warning message show to players